Agents & BDS — Overview

 Agent-readable skill files

-Both paths ship a SKILL.md that any LLM-driven agent or orchestrator can fetch at session start to learn the full command surface, metering HTTP flow, and common mistakes — without reading lengthier documentation.
+All three paths ship a SKILL.md that any LLM-driven agent or orchestrator can fetch at session start to learn the full command surface, metering HTTP flow, and common mistakes — without reading lengthier documentation.

 | Path | Skill file | Fetch |